QENSlibrary/QENSmodels/docs/handling_units.rst

 :math:`/\text{ps}`

-Naturally, the same unit conversions can be applied to the parameter :math:`D` in the Chudley-Elliot, jump translational diffusion, or the Gaussian localized diffusion models, or in any other derived model where :math:`D` represents a translational diffusion coefficient.
+Naturally, the same unit conversions can be applied to the parameter :math:`D` in the Chudley-Elliott, jump translational diffusion, or the Gaussian localized diffusion models, or in any other derived model where :math:`D` represents a translational diffusion coefficient.

 Distance parameters (*e.g.* jump length or radius)
 ==================================================

-They appear in many models, *e.g.* :math:`L` in the Chudley-Elliot model for translational diffusion, or radius in the models of jumps among equivalent sites in a circle (simple or including a log-norm distribution) and isotropic rotational diffusion.
+They appear in many models, *e.g.* :math:`L` in the Chudley-Elliott model for translational diffusion, or radius in the models of jumps among equivalent sites in a circle (simple or including a log-norm distribution) and isotropic rotational diffusion.
 They are in units of [:math:`L`], *i.e.* the inverse of